mgogic/kura/kura/org.eclipse.kura.rest.device.provider/doc/DeviceRESTApiDocumentation.md

 * **Notes:**

     Method performs read operation on all device's components, like temperature, humidity, etc..
-Method checks if device exists and then performs read operations.
+Method checks if device exists and then performs read operation.
 If device doesn't have any componets attached, no content response is returned.
-Method returns JSON array of all components records
+Method returns JSON array of all components records.
+    * Method is tested for modbus protocol.

 ## Method : Connect device
 Connect the device at protocol level